 - Finance Director

 Finance directors oversee finance teams.
 They design strategic plans to meet a company's financial goals, implement financial plans, and conduct performance evaluations.
-These workers may also identify areas of improvement for a company to increase efficiency.
+These professionals may also identify areas of improvement for a company to increase efficiency.
 Most positions require a master's degree and finance experience.

-Doctoral Degree in Accounting
+Doctorate Degree in Accounting

 A doctorate in accounting prepares graduates for many of the top positions in the field.
 Accountants with a doctorate can conduct research, work in management, and hold academic positions.
 During a doctoral program, students complete specialized coursework, strengthen their research skills, and work with a faculty advisor to complete a dissertation.